Bernoulli honeywords: Integration with Amnesia

-As can be seen, our protocol outperforms \pcr{} as the number \nmbrExplicitHoneywords of explicit honeywords grows in all measures except for response computation by \monitorSite (\figref{fig:cmp2:responseTime}).
-While response computation by \monitorSite is common (performed once per incorrect login attempt at \monitorSite), it is more expensive in our implementation by a mere $5\millisecs$, which could be eliminated by simply reducing \bfNmbrHashFns from $\bfNmbrHashFns = 20$ to $\bfNmbrHashFns = 10$.
-(We have used $\bfNmbrHashFns = 20$ throughout this paper primarily to produce true-detection curves containing more points and so that are smoother.
-Reducing to $\bfNmbrHashFns = 10$ would have little practical effect.)
-In all other common measures, our protocol eventually outperforms the original \pcr{} protocol for Amnesia as the number of honeywords is increased.
-We note, moreover, that $\nmbrExplicitHoneywords = 2^{12}$ is not excessive, but rather even larger numbers are suggested in the Amnesia design to offset certain threats~\cite[\secrefstatic{5.4}]{wang2021:amnesia}.
+As shown in \figref{fig:comparison2}, in all measures except for response computation by \monitorSite (\figref{fig:cmp2:responseTime}), our protocol eventually outperforms the original \pcr{} protocol for Amnesia as the number of honeywords is increased.
+Response generation by \monitorSite is more expensive by a mere $5\millisecs$, which could be eliminated by reducing \bfNmbrHashFns from $\bfNmbrHashFns = 20$ to $\bfNmbrHashFns = 10$.
+We have used $\bfNmbrHashFns = 20$ throughout this paper primarily to produce true-detection curves containing more points and so that are smoother.
+Reducing to $\bfNmbrHashFns = 10$ would have little practical effect.

 Though we arrived at our remote-monitoring protocol through its support for Bernoulli honeywords, it will work with any Bloom filter provided by \targetSite.
-As such, it also presents an attractive alternative for remote monitoring in an adaptation of Amnesia using a Bloom filter (versus a Cuckoo filter~\cite{fan2014:cuckoo}), even one populated with explicit honeywords.
+So, it presents an alternative for remote monitoring in an adaptation of Amnesia using a Bloom filter (vs.\ a Cuckoo filter~\cite{fan2014:cuckoo}), even one populated with explicit honeywords.